-War had come suddenly and largely unexpectedly to this part of the Balkans.
+WAR had come suddenly and largely unexpectedly to this part of the Balkans.
 Few of us were experts at that time, but journalists, who may be obliged to travel in any one year to half a dozen or more war zones, learn fast.

->

-> There is a certain familiarisation pattern based around press centres, accreditation, bars, hotels and restaurants.
+There is a certain familiarisation pattern based around press centres, accreditation, bars, hotels and restaurants.
 The first journalists to appear in a new war zone generally set the pace, or the standards, depending on how you look at it, and identify the most amenable places to gather.

->

-> In Zagreb, an up and coming European capital, there was a good deal of choice in the matter but the Intercontinental Hotel, by virtue of its hosting the International Press Centre, was very much the centre of events in those early days.
+In Zagreb, an up-and-coming European capital, there was a good deal of choice in the matter but the Intercontinental Hotel, by virtue of its hosting the International Press Centre, was very much the centre of events in those early days.

->

-> The pressmen planned their days at the front or, for those with possibly more sense, at the twice daily press conferences and in the bar.
+The pressmen planned their days at the front or, for those with possibly more sense, at the twice-daily press conferences and in the bar.

 There tended to be a bizarre holiday atmosphere as guides and interpreters were arranged.